Beheading People Made the Islamic State

 Of course, Zawahiri’s letter had nothing to do with Al Qaeda’s moral scruples.
 It was exclusively about strategy.
 The beheading videos, warned Zawahiri, were bad PR and would serve only to alienate Muslims from the jihadi cause.
 “We are in a race for the hearts and minds of our umma,” Zawahiri cautions, advising that “the common folk” among Muslims “will never find palatable” Zarqawi’s brand of gruesome cut-throat jihad, especially “the scenes of slaughtering the hostages”.

 It now looks as though Zawahiri wasn’t completely right in his assumption.
-Staged beheadings aren’t a turn-off, they’re a turn-on.
+For some, staged beheadings aren’t a turn-off, they’re a turn-on.
 And far from losing the “media battle” for “hearts and minds”, IS is making significant gains on this front, reportedly attracting 5,000 western teenagers to its ranks.
 To paraphrase journalist Charles Krauthammer, IS’s “best recruiting tool” has been its own savagery.

 IS fully understands this, which is why its extraordinarily effective and indefatigable media arm, Al Hayat, has made beheading videos its signature production.

 “We take this opportunity to warn those governments that enter this evil alliance of America against the Islamic State to back off and leave our people alone,” declares the killer in the video in which American-Israeli journalist Steven Sotloff is decapitated.
-This is the proclaimed rationale behind the recorded executions of James Foley, Sotloff and most recently David Haines.
+This is the proclaimed rationale behind the recorded executions of James Foley, Sotloff, David Haines and most recently, Alan Henning.

 Only it isn’t credible.
 IS is staging beheadings not because it wants America and its allies to “back off”, but because it wants them to step up and take the fight to IS.
 As David Carr recently remarked in The New York Times, “It is a memo from a foe that has everything to gain by goading America into a fight in a faraway land where its enemies are legion.”
 And thus far, it has worked – the West has reacted.
 IS’s videos are everywhere.
 They have even made it to prime-time national television, albeit with careful redaction, thus taking jihadi gonzo porn out from its “virtual” subterranean gutter and into the mainstream.